openquoll/react-mug/README.md

 const barMugLike = tuple(aMug, anotherMug);
 ```

-Like actions and ops on a composite mug, those can be regularly applied on a mug-like, too.
+Like on a composite mug, actions and ops can be applied on a mug-like, too.

 ## <span id="a6bd391">Full compatibility with the typical reducer-based practice</span>

 Full compatibility is provided for the typical reducer-based practice.
-The example at the beginning can be further expanded to an app level:
+The practice in Intro can be easily expanded to an app level:

 ```tsx
 // CounterReducer.ts